KallumP/KallumOS/README.md

 If your output does not look like what you expected, press the "F3" button.
 This turns on debug mode, and you can see what each line of kode was actually doing.

-### Structure
+#### Structure

--   Your kode consists of statements.
+-   **Segment**: Your kode consists of segments.
+A segment is an ordered set of statements.
+By default (with no if or while segments) all your kode will be in one big segment
+-   **Statement**: An operation is defined within a statement.
+This is analogous to a line of kode.
 A statement is ended by hitting the return key, which will start a new line.
--   Each statement consists of chunks, which are separated by a space.
-The first chunk is usually an instruction
+-   **Chunks**: Each statement consists of chunks, which are separated by a space.
+    Chunks can be instructions, values, variables, operators The first chunk of a statement is usually an instruction

--   To navigate which statement is being written to, you can use the up and down arrow keys.
+To navigate which statement is being written to, you can use the up and down arrow keys.
 The currently focused statement will be in black, and all others will be in gray.

-### Instructions
+#### Instructions

 `out` As mentioned earlier, out allows you to write to the console.
 It can either write a string to the console, or the contents of a variable or the result of some operation
     `eg: out <variable name>`